Breast Milk Production: How Does Breastfeeding Work? – BabyBuddha Products

 The Anatomy of the Breast

-Different parts make up the breast in order to produce human milk.
+Different parts make up the breast.

-• Areola: dark skin surrounding the nipple
+- Areola: Pigmented skin surrounding the nipple

-• Nipple: the outlet for milk during breastfeeding
+- Nipple: The outlet for milk

 The brain plays a significant role in the art of breastfeeding.
 As our bodies change throughout pregnancy and postpartum, the brain releases hormones that trigger a physical response to produce milk.